berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 1. Checked each subscript in the node's 'path' at the Lua level to make sure it was a valid string.
 2. Checked each subscript again at the C level.
-3. Converted the subscript array into a C array of string pointers (for calling the M API), then discarded the C array.
+3. Converted the subscript array into a C array of string pointers (for calling the YottaDB API), then discarded the C array.

 Yep.
 All that happened at every iteration.